Build a Fitness App with React Native

 </View>

-// keep it a phone column on desktop web
+// one stable shell centers a phone-width column on desktop web (no per-screen jump)

 - The exercise video will not play , why?